-Site name Designation Features Relevant to IDB Lollycocks Field Local Nature Reserve(LNR) Pond, wetland vegetation Mareham Pastures LNR Grassland
+Site name Designation Features Relevant to IDB Lollycocks Field Local Nature Pond, wetland vegetation Reserve(LNR) Mareham Pastures LNR Grassland

 6.8.4.
 Non-statutory Nature Conservation Sites

 A number of sites have been identified locally as being important for wildlife.
 Whilst these designations do not have statutory status, the sites are important for their contribution to biodiversity and planning policy requires that they are given consideration by the LPA in forming any decision.
 The following relevant Local Wildlife Sites are to be found within or bordering the drainage district.